Adelbert von Chamisso: Life

 The son of Louis Marie, Count of Chamisso, by his marriage to Anne Marie Gargam, Chamisso began life as Louis Charles Adélaïde de Chamissot at the château of Boncourt at Ante, in Champagne, France, the ancestral seat of his family.
 His name appears in several forms, one of the most common being Ludolf Karl Adelbert von Chamisso.

 In 1790, the French Revolution drove his parents out of France with their seven children, and they went successively to Liège, the Hague, Würzburg, and Bayreuth, and possibly Hamburg, before settling in Berlin.
 There, in 1796, the young Chamisso was fortunate in obtaining the post of page-in-waiting to the queen of Prussia, and in 1798 he entered a Prussian infantry regiment as an ensign to train for a career as an army officer.

 Shortly thereafter, thanks to the Peace of Tilsit, his family was able to return to France, but Chamisso remained in Prussia and continued his military career.
-He had little formal education, but while in the Prussian military service in Berlin he assiduously studied natural science for three years.
+He had little formal education, although he is a noted alumnus of the French Highschool of Berlin (Französisches Gymnasium), that has existed since 1689 for the express purpose of accommodating the children of exiled French nobles.
+While in the Prussian military service in Berlin he assiduously studied natural science for three years.
 In collaboration with Varnhagen von Ense, in 1803 he founded the Berliner Musenalmanach, the publication in which his first verses appeared.
 The enterprise was a failure, and, interrupted by the Napoleonic wars, it came to an end in 1806.
 It brought him, however, to the notice of many of the literary celebrities of the day and established his reputation as a rising poet.

 Chamisso had become a lieutenant in 1801, and in 1805 he accompanied his regiment to Hamelin, where he shared in the humiliation of the town's capitulation the next year.
 Placed on parole, he went to France, but both his parents were dead; returning to Berlin in the autumn of 1807, he obtained his release from the Prussian service early the following year.
 Homeless and without a profession, disillusioned and despondent, Chamisso lived in Berlin until 1810, when through the services of an old friend of the family he was offered a professorship at the lycée at Napoléonville in the Vendée.

 He set out to take up the post, but instead joined the circle of Madame de Staël, and followed her in her exile to Coppet in Switzerland, where, devoting himself to botanical research, he remained nearly two years.
 In 1812 he returned to Berlin, where he continued his scientific studies.
 In the summer of the eventful year, 1813, he wrote the prose narrative Peter Schlemihl, the man who sold his shadow.
 This, the most famous of all his works, has been translated into most European languages (English by William Howitt).
 It was written partly to divert his own thoughts and partly to amuse the children of his friend Julius Eduard Hitzig.